FAIR Local Search Guide

 Prepare one quote packet for each candidate

-A consistent packet reduces back-and-forth and makes fee comparison more reliable.
+A consistent packet reduces back-and-forth and makes fee comparison cleaner.
 Send the same facts to each Santa Fe or New Mexico candidate before choosing the route.

 • Include location, access constraints, number of rooms or items, object categories, deadline, intended use, and whether on-site inspection is required.